eggzotic/screen_size/README.md

 # Screen Size

 Small python3 script to calculate screen-width & -height from a given diagonal-size and aspect ratio.

 Remember that in real life, you'll need to add extra width & height for the bezel, and likely some height for the stand.
-But that at least allows you to appreciate the space taken up by the screen alone.
+But at least this allows you to appreciate the space taken up by the screen alone.
+Could be helpful in designing that ultimate work-from-home office!

 ## How to use